 - What must be done when an employee does not return from scheduled FMLA leave on time?

-It is best to be prepared for these questions before the situation arises.
-At Thatcher Law Firm, we can counsel you to ensure that FMLA requests are handled the right way the first time, thus obviating the need for litigation.
+It is best to know the answers to these questions before the situation arises.
+At Thatcher Law Firm, we can counsel you to ensure that FMLA requests are handled in the right way to avoid litigation.